Table of Contents

 The gender retirement gap will continue to create differences in retirement for women and men for the foreseeable future.
 However, women can take steps in their own lives to help address this.

 If you have a workplace retirement plan, try to contribute to it early and often.
 Open a traditional or Roth IRA to increase your retirement savings and gain more flexibility in your retirement planning.
 Plan to talk with a financial advisor to help ensure you're on the right path, and consider an annuity or long-term care insurance to provide guaranteed income in retirement and to better prepare for future health care expenses.
-The more your prepare today, the more financially prepared you'll be tomorrow.
+The more you are prepared today, the more financially prepared you'll be tomorrow.

 Sources